Scalar curvature rigidity of the four-dimensional sphere: Introduction

-This result illustrates the beautiful interplay of metric, curvature and topological information in this context.
-Its proof relies on the Dirac operator method, which requires the hypothesis that $M$ is spin.
-It is a big open question in scalar curvature geometry whether the hypothesis that $M$ is spin can be removed in \cref{thm:Llarull}.
-In the present paper, we show that this is the case, at least in dimension four.
+This result illustrates the beautiful interplay between metric, curvature and topological information in scalar curvature geometry.
+Its proof relies on the Dirac operator method, requiring the hypothesis that $M$ is spin.
+A big open question in the field is whether the spin assumption can be dispensed with in \cref{thm:Llarull}.
+In this paper, we address this question affirmatively, at least in dimension four.

-\begin{thmx} Let $(M,g)$ be a four-dimensional closed connected oriented (possibly non-spin) Riemannian manifold, and let $f\colon (M,g)\to (\sph^4,g_{\sph^4})$ be a smooth map of non-zero degree.
-Suppose $f$ is distance non-increasing and $\scal_g\geq12$.
-Then $f$ is an isometry. \end{thmx}
+\begin{thmx} Let $(M,g)$ be an four-dimensional closed connected oriented (possibly non-spin) Riemannian manifold with $\scal_g\geq12$.
+If $f\colon(M,g)\to(\sph^n,g_{\sph^n})$ is a smooth, distance non\nobreakdash-increasing map of non\nobreakdash-zero degree, then $f$ is an isometry. \end{thmx}